TFNGamesOfficial/TFNGamesOfficial.github.io/_posts/2022-07-09-platform-connections.md

 Q: Some cosmetics arent available on iOS/Android.
 What can I do?

-A: Some cosmetics are only for specific platforms (example: Khary is only available on PC and Rhea is only available on iOS)!
+A: Some cosmetics are only for specific platforms (example: Khary is only available on PC and Rhea is only available on Android)!

 Q: Can I play public games with a "platform exclusive" cosmetic?